Annual Report to Parliament on the Administration of the Privacy Act 2015-2016

 1. Interpretation of the statistics report on privacy requests

-- All of the requests received were processed within the 30-day time frame prescribed by the Act.
+- One request received was processed within the 30-day time frame prescribed by the Act and one was reported to the next reporting period.

 Requests received and processed